spac3bkr/Organizer/README.md

 # Organizer
-Organize your files and folders within After effects project
+Organize your files and folders within your After Effects projects.